SAP-samples/teched2023-IN266/README.md

 # Overview

 This session introduces participants to the Cloud Integration Automation Service, where you will gain hands-on experience implementing an automated **S/4HANA Cloud for Projects, Collaborative Project Management Integration Scenario**.
-After completing the integration setup, you can transfer a project created in** SAP S/4HANA Cloud** to the **SAP Cloud for Projects BTP application**.
+After completing the integration setup, you can transfer a project created in **SAP S/4HANA Cloud** to the **SAP Cloud for Projects BTP application**.
+The documentation for the same can be found [here](https://support.sap.com/content/dam/SAAP/Sol_Pack/S4C/Library/Setup/6JN_Set-Up_EN_XX.pdf).

 **<ins>Scenario Description</ins>**